 The Authority is a defendant in a legal proceeding that is in the early state of litigation, as of the date of this report the outcome of this case cannot be determined.
-The Authority's Insurance carrier is handling the litigation and the Authority believes that the potential liability in this case does not exceed insurance limits.
+The Authority's Insurance carrier is handling the litigation and the Authority believes that the potential liability in this case should not have a material effect on the Authority's Financial Position.